 With RSM, a large amount of information can be created from a small number of experiments, and reaction and process optimization can be done in less time.

 A key requirement in experimental design for DoE is to establish system reliability and reproducibility.
-This is accomplished by minimizing the risk of measurement errors and precisely controlling all parameters to assure reproducible conditions.
-In chemical synthesis, the experimental setup needs to assure parameter measurements and control such as temperature, stirring, sampling, and substance dosing are accurate and experiment to experiment reproducibility is high.
+This is accomplished by minimizing the risk of measurement errors and precisely controlling all parameters to ensure reproducible conditions.
+In chemical synthesis, the experimental set-up needs to ensure parameter measurements and control such as temperature, stirring, sampling and substance dosing are accurate and experiment to experiment reproducibility is high.

 In this figure, the EasyMax chemical synthesis reactor follows the set temperature precisely, while the difficult to control round bottom flask shows a control variation of around 27 °K between its minimum and maximum.